mnakao/ODP/README.md

 ### Set diameter, sum, and ASPL
 Set diameter, sum, and ASPL.
 Note that these functions must be executed between ODP_Init_aspl\*() and ODP_Finalize_aspl\*().
+In the case of an unconnected graph, INT_MAX, LONG_MAX, and DBL_MAX are assigned to the values of diameter, sum, and ASPL, respectively.
 ```
 void ODP_Set_aspl         (int adjacency[nodes][degree], int *diameter, long *sum, double *ASPL)
 void ODP_Set_aspl_mpi     (int adjacency[nodes][degree], int *diameter, long *sum, double *ASPL)